digital-skills-for-researchers/coursebook/modules/version-control/index.md

 Upon completion of this module you should be able to:

 - Understand the benefits of an automated version control system.
-- Be able to configure and personalize Git to suit your own pferences
+- Configure and personalize Git to suit your own preferences.

-- Create a local Git repository.
-- Go through the modify-add-commit cycle for single and multiple files.
-- Explain where information is stored at each stage of Git commit workflow.
+- Understand at a conceptual level how Git works; how information is stored and shared at each stage of Git's workflow.
-- Identify and use Git commit numbers.
+- Create and use Git local repositories using basic tools and commands; committing files, tracking changes and restoring files.
-- Compare various versions of tracked files.
-- Restore old versions of files.
--
-- Configure Git to ignore specific files.
-- Explain why ignoring files can be useful.
--
-- Explain what remote repositories are and why they are useful.
-- Clone a remote repository.
-- Push to or pull from a remote repository.
-- Collaborate pushing to a common repository.
-- Explain what conflicts are and when they can occur.
-- Resolve conflicts resulting from a merge.

-- Collaborate with others using remote repositories.
-Push and pull to the remote repository.
+- Collaborate with others using remote repositories and understand the advantages of doing so.
+Push and pull to remote repositories.
 Handle conflicts and communicate with collaborators to resolve them, using Git tools and commands.
 {:.learning-outcomes}